Banh-Canh/MaxTac/README.md

 Annotations on the `Service` objects are crucial for telling the controller what to do.
 It overrides the spec of both resources.

-### For `ExternalAccess`
+### For `ClusterExternalAccess`

-When a `Service` is matched by an `ExternalAccess` resource's `serviceSelector`, it must have the following annotation:
+When a `Service` is matched by an `ClusterExternalAccess` resource's `serviceSelector`, it must have the following annotation:

-- `maxtac.vtk.io.externalaccess/direction`: Defines the direction of allowed traffic.
+- `maxtac.vtk.io.clusterexternalaccess/direction`: Defines the direction of allowed traffic.
   - **Values**: `"ingress"`, `"egress"`, `"all"`.
-  - **Example**: `maxtac.vtk.io.externalaccess/direction: "egress"` allows the pods behind this service to make outbound calls to the `targetCidr`.
+  - **Example**: `maxtac.vtk.io.clusterexternalaccess/direction: "egress"` allows the pods behind this service to make outbound calls to the `targetCidr`.
-- `maxtac.vtk.io.access/targets`: The cidr of the targets. example: `maxtac.vtk.io.access/targets: 1.1.1.1-32,2001:4860:4860::8888-128`
+- `maxtac.vtk.io.clusteraccess/targets`: The cidr of the targets. example: `maxtac.vtk.io.clusteraccess/targets: 1.1.1.1-32,2001:4860:4860::8888-128`

-### For `Access`
+### For `ClusterAccess`

-When a `Service` is matched by an `Access` resource's `serviceSelector`, it must have the following three annotations to define the connection:
+When a `Service` is matched by an `ClusterAccess` resource's `serviceSelector`, it must have the following three annotations to define the connection:

-- `maxtac.vtk.io.access/targets`: The name of the targets `Service`. example: `maxtac.vtk.io.access/targets: <ns1>,<svc1;<ns2>,<svc2>`
+- `maxtac.vtk.io.clusteraccess/targets`: The name of the targets `Service`. example: `maxtac.vtk.io.clusteraccess/targets: <ns1>,<svc1;<ns2>,<svc2>`
-- `maxtac.vtk.io.access/direction`: Defines the direction of allowed traffic relative to the annotated service.
+- `maxtac.vtk.io.clusteraccess/direction`: Defines the direction of allowed traffic relative to the annotated service.
   - **Values**: `"ingress"`, `"egress"`, `"all"`.
-  - **Example**: `maxtac.vtk.io.access/direction: "egress"` allows the pods behind the annotated service to connect to the target service.
+  - **Example**: `maxtac.vtk.io.clusteraccess/direction: "egress"` allows the pods behind the annotated service to connect to the target service.

+### For the namespaced variant

+Remove the `cluster` from the annotation.
+So `maxtac.vtk.io.clusteraccess/targets` becomes `maxtac.vtk.io.access/targets`.

 ---